|

 back in time (typically cost of about $5).
 You

-usually have to send them a self addressed stamp
+usually have to send them a self-addressed

-envelope with search fee.
-Search results will be
+stamped envelope with search fee.
+Search results

-returned to you via snail mail.
+will be returned to you via snail mail.
 Common

 turn-around time for a library search is a